Sansukumi-ken: Modern versions

 Ken games underwent a transformation from drinking games played by adults into children's games.
 Several Japanese writers made note of the observation that children were playing a game once associated with brothels.
 In the year 1810, the author of the essay "Asugakawa" admonished children for playing hand games, saying: "In former days children used to play red-shell-horse-riding or they fought with the shell of mussels.
 Of today's children nobody knows these games.
 The games which children play when they come together are 'The old man goes to the mountain to cut wood, while the old woman goes to the river to wash' like in former times, but now they play also mushi-ken, fox-ken, and original ken.
 How funny!"

 Rock paper scissors is one of the few sansukumi-ken games still played in modern Japan.
 It is uncertain why rock paper scissors managed to surpass the popularity of all other sansukumi-ken games.
 Linhart believes that the global success of rock paper scissors comes from the universal appeal of its simplicity.
 Unlike other sansukumi-ken games, rock paper scissors could be easily understood by any audience.

 In popular culture

-In Naruto, the three legendary Sannin use summoning jutsu that are based on the game's three animals: Orochimaru summons a snake, Jiraiya summons a toad, and Tsunade summons a slug.
+In Naruto, the three legendary Sannin use summoning jutsu that are based on the mushi-ken game's three animals: Orochimaru summons a snake, Jiraiya summons a toad, and Tsunade summons a slug.